-I was searching for a good EXIF (Exchangeable Image File Format) tool to view a complete meta information for jpeg pictures after long search I found this nice little application “ExifTool” a pearl based command line application which gives us tons of information about meta which lot of the tools doesn’t.
+I was searching for a good EXIF (Exchangeable Image File Format) tool to view a complete meta information for jpeg pictures.
+After a long search, I found this nice little application “ExifTool” a pearl-based command line application which gives us tons of information about metadata.

 Read, Write, Edit Meta information

-Here is little detail on how to use the app for the developers website:
+Here is little explanation on how to use the app for the developer’s website: